Preventing Heart Disease: Food Composition Matters More Than Calories

-The new review deals specifically with how food’s composition relates to obesity and is necessary for preventing heart disease.
+This review deals specifically with how food’s composition relates to obesity and is necessary for preventing heart disease.
 There are two major problems in the United States.

-In fact, heart disease is the leading cause of death for both men and women, as Centers for Disease Control and Prevention states.
+In fact, heart disease is the leading cause of death for both men and women, as the Centers for Disease Control and Prevention states.
 At the same time, the National Institute of Health says about 1/3 of US adults are considered obese.

 So if you’re wondering whether scientists should really be focusing on food, the answer is a resounding yes.

 Food Compositions Preventing Heart Disease

 The review published in Obesity Reviews goes over a variety of topics.
 For example, the paper includes a discussion on dietary fats and whether to use natural or added sugars.

 Here, the authors sought to find out whether the composition of certain foods could affect people’s heart health.
 Moreover, they looked to see if it can affect them as much as their total caloric consumption.